wilolema/wilolema/README.md

 - 🔭 I’m currently working on Fedora
 - 🌱 I’m currently learning Fedora
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on Open Source Software
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with OSS
-- 💬 Ask me about
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- 🎸 I ike to play guitar